sormy/rollup-plugin-smart-asset/README.md

 - `keepImport`: Keep import, so consumer of your package could define their own bundle configuration.

+**Preserve Modules**

+Rollup `preserveModules: true` is supported but additional context is required for the plugin to properly detect rebased path to the asset.

+Additional options needed:

+- `preserveModules`: Set to `true` to activate mode, can be automatically detected if Rollup supports `buildStart` hook.
+- `inputFile`: Path to main entry, should be the same as `input.file`, can be automatically detected if Rollup supports `buildStart` hook.
+Object and array values for `input.file` are not supported.
+- `outputDir`: Path to output dir, should be the same as `output.dir`, can't be automaticall detected and neeed to be explicitly passed.

 ## Migration

 ### Migration from v1.x to v2.x